 Does “Exempt” mean IRB review is not needed?

 Researchers often interpret the word exempt to mean there is no IRB review needed.

 At USC, a study must be reviewed by an IRB in order to be designated as exempt from further review.

 Does an “Expedited” submission get a faster review?

 No, expedited is a level of review named and defined by federal regulation.
-The speed of review depends on thoroughness of the application, speed of responses from the applicant to information and edits requested by the IRB.
+It does not indicate speediness.
+The speed of an IRB review depends on thoroughness of the application, speed of responses from the applicant to information and edits requested by the IRB.

 Does my project need IRB review?

 IRB review is required when a study can be described by both of the federal definitions below.
 A short application is provided in iStar (the IRB submission system) that will determine if a project needs IRB review.